 Miami | WR | Dolphins

 Skylar Thompson averaged 179 yards passing in three starts as a rookie in 2022.
-While he could improve on that as a third-year QB, we must still adjust our expectations.
+While he could improve on that as a third-year QB, we must adjust our expectations.
 The upside for a massive 300-plus yard passing day is now an outlier, and the downside for a 150-yard outing is a realistic outcome.

 The saving grace for the Dolphins is how concentrated the passing attack is and the schematic advantages that Mike McDaniel will deploy.
 Those factors and Tyreek Hill's and Jaylen Waddle's talent keep Miami's duo in play, but both get significant downgrades.